Jose4gg/js-packages/.changeset/fuzzy-queens-serve.md

 - add react to number-input devDependencies
 - remove prepublishOnly from number-input
 - remove react from percentage-input dependencies
-- replace workspace:\* with version for text-input in number-input dependencies
+- replace `workspace:*` with version number for text-input in number-input dependencies
 - remove styled-components from percentage-input dependencies
 - add styled-components to percentage-input devDependencies
 - add styled-components to percentage-input peerDependencies
-- replace workspace:\* with version for text-input in percentage-input dependencies
+- replace `workspace:*` with version number for text-input in percentage-input dependencies
 - add react to percentage-input peerDependencies
 - add react to percentage-input devDependencies
 - remove prepublishOnly from percentage-input